World’s first fully automated AI-powered insect farm

 June 5, 2020

-Better Origin has launched the X1 – the world’s first-ever insect farm to convert local waste into high-quality animal feed in the form of insect larvae – which can then be fed to livestock.
-They are both solving the global food waste crisis and producing better quality food for consumers.
+Better Origin has launched the X1 – the world’s first-ever insect farm to convert local waste into animal feed.
+The insect larvae that feed on surplus nutrients are fed to livestock.
+We are solving the global food waste crisis and producing better quality food for consumers.

 The future of insect farming

-The X1 is a self-contained insect mini-farm which uses AI together with patented engineering processes to replicate nature’s recycling system.
-The app-based user interface means the farmer knows what is going on inside the container at any given time.
+The X1 is a self-contained insect farm which uses AI and patented engineering to replicate nature’s recycling system.
+Its app-based user interface means the farmer knows what is going on inside the container at any given time.

 Fotis Fotiadis, CEO and co-founder of Better Origin, says: “Until now there was no accessible way for food producers to turn food surplus back into the food chain.
 We’re now delivering a vital solution to this global opportunity.

 In nature, insects convert waste into essential nutrients in a complete ‘no-waste’ cycle, but this link is absent from the modern food chain.
-Our technology uses natural processes to fix the broken system, restoring insects as the missing link.”
+Our technology uses natural processes to fix the broken system.
+We’re restoring insects as the missing link.”

 The benefits of using insects as feed

-Earlier this year, the X1 completed a successful pilot project on Wood Farm in Cambridgeshire and is now poised to collaborate with farmers to support happier, healthier hens on farms across the UK.
+Earlier this year, the X1 completed a successful pilot project on Wood Farm in Cambridgeshire.
+It’s now ready to collaborate with farmers to support happier, healthier hens on farms across the UK.

 Charles Mear, the owner of Wood Farm, says: “We love the ethos and concept of Better Origin, which fits well with what we are trying to achieve here at Wood Farm – producing a carbon neutral, free-range egg.
 The health and wellbeing of my hens are of utmost importance to me.”